IChowdhury01/Quantum-NLP-Circuit-Visualizer-and-Text-Classifier/README.md

 1. Sentences are first transformed into string diagrams with a syntax-based model.
 2. The string diagram is rewritten and normalized to reduce computational overhead and training time.
 3. The abstract string diagram is parametrized, transformed into a concrete quantum circuit (for quantum computers) or tensor network (for classical computers)
+   - The quantum circuit can be visualized in multiple ways.
+We show 3 different circuit visualizations: DisCoPy, pytket, and tket.
-4. By sending many sentences into this pipeline, we can train a model off the quantum circuits to perform specific NLP tasks, like classification.
+5. By sending many sentences into this pipeline, we can train a model off the quantum circuits to perform specific NLP tasks, like classification.

 Each step of the process is visualized through the below diagrams.
 ![1](docs/screenshots/RabbitsStringDiagram.PNG)